Bikes Buyer's Guide

 Road bikes are designed for riding on paved surfaces.
 The frame creates a riding position that’s designed for speed and efficiency.

-• Aerodynamic riding position - On a road bike you’ll find yourself stretching forward to hold the handlebars (either resting on the top or gripping the drop bars).
+• Aerodynamic riding position - On a road bike you’ll find yourself leaning forward to hold the handlebars (either resting on the top or gripping the drop bars).
 This position minimises wind resistance and maximises speed.

 • Thinner tyres - Road bikes have large wheels and thinner tyres that are designed for low rolling-resistance and high speeds.